emfaris/Babbel-Challenge/README.md

 ### Tech Stack

-*[Protractor](https://www.protractortest.org/) - A popular end-to-end or integration test framework for Angular and AngularJS applications.
+* [Protractor](https://www.protractortest.org/) - A popular end-to-end or integration test framework for Angular and AngularJS applications.
 Built on top of WebDriverJS, can also be used for non-angular applications (because why not?).
 Not the fastest but still fast enough for most projects.
-Very easy to setup as it has minimal configurations but can be exapanded for advance tasks.
+Very easy to setup as it has minimal configurations but can be expanded for advance tasks.

-*[Jasmine](https://jasmine.github.io/) - Jasmine is a BDD framework for testing JavaScript code.
+* [Jasmine](https://jasmine.github.io/) - Jasmine is a BDD framework for testing JavaScript code.
 Provides a clean, obvious syntax.
-It has its own set of assertions/expectations which are built with the function  `expect` whcih is chained with a Matcher function which takes the expected value.
-Mathcer function is responsible for reporting to Jasmine if the expectation is true or false.
+It has its own set of assertions/expectations which are built with the function  `expect` which is chained with a Matcher function which takes the expected value.
+Matcher function is responsible for reporting to Jasmine if the expectation is true or false.
 Jasmine will then pass or fail the spec (test).
 There is also an ability to write your own custom matchers if required.

 ## Installation

 ### Setup Scripts

-* Clone the repository into a fodler
+* Clone the repository into a folder
 * Go inside the folder and run the following command from terminal/command prompt
 ```
 npm install